Gonow GX6

 The Gonow GX6 is a mid-size crossover SUV (mid-size SUV produced since 2014 by the Chinese manufacturer Guangzhou Automobile under the Gonow brand.
 It was based on the lower market Gonow Aoosed GX5.

 Overview

-The Gonow GX6 was previewed by the Gonow GA6470 Concept that debuted on the 2014 Beijing Auto Show in April 2014.
-The Gonow GX6 production version is powered by a Mistsubishi-sourced 2.4 liter engine mated to a 5-speed manual gearbox.
+The Gonow GX6 (second generation) was previewed by the Gonow GA6470 Concept that debuted on the 2014 Beijing Auto Show in April 2014.
+The production version is powered by a Mistsubishi-sourced 2.4-liter engine mated to a 5-speed manual gearbox.
 The price of the Aoosed G5 ranges from 86,800 yuan to 148,800 yuan.

-The design of the Gonow GX6 is controversial as the front fascia heavily resembles the Land Rover Evoque and was referred to as a poor impersonation of Range Rover.
+The design of it is controversial as the front fascia heavily resembles the Land Rover Evoque and was referred to as a poor impersonation of Range Rover.
 The rest of the design was based on the structures of the Gonow Aoosed GX5 while featuring an optional two tone paint job.
-The price of the GX6 ranges from 109,800 yuan ($17,900) to 146,800 yuan ($26,053).
+The price of the GX6 ranges from 109,800 yuan (US$17,900) to 146,800 yuan ($26,053).
+The side profile also appears to be very similar to the Toyota Fortuner AN50.